Obama360/samba-tool-create-user-csv/README.md

-# samba-tool-create-user-csv
+# Samba LDAP User Creator
-Create Users on a Samba LDAP with samba-tool from CSV files.
+Create Users and add them to groups from CSV file with the samba-tool command
+---

+This repo is under construction!
+(No working version yet)